Sponsored content: This post is in collaboration with Burlington Bathrooms. All thoughts and opinions are my own 🙂

-I had already created a Pinterest board to collect ideas for our new family bathroom renovation, I wanted something quite calming with neutral colours and a hint of luxury with gold accessories.
+I had created a Pinterest board to collect family bathroom ideas for our new small bathroom renovation, I wanted something quite calming with neutral colours and a hint of luxury with gold accessories.

 This also meant that we would have to move the toilet piping from its current position so our plumber built a stud wall 4 inches from the original wall to hide all the pipes.